saistarr/bunny-plugins/README.md

-# sup lol this is my repo for my bunny plugins
+github repo for bunny plugins -attempting to learn!

-# also im sroryi hi